PLUSTEAMDEV/typeorm-migrations-plugin/README.md

 ## Steps to run the project:

 1. Run `npm i` command
-2. Run `npm run services:db` command to run de Docker container for the postgres database.
+2. Run `npm run services:db` command to run the Docker container for the postgres database.

 ## Documentation for the commands: